OpenAPI

 Creating multi API specs for more advanced use cases is also possible:

-Thanks to this configuration, you'll have two routes: docs/api/rest/*
+Thanks to this configuration, you'll have two routes: docs/api/rest/* and docs/api/webhooks/*.

 API Docs Generation Guides